This is the fourth section of the Disaster Manual. This section is on landlord/tenant Issues. This resource is meant for volunteer lawyers.

 - Section 533 Housing Preservation Grants

-How do I know whether I live in a covered property?
+How does a tenant know whether they live in a covered property?

-Check your lease documents.
-They should state if your property participates in one of the housing programs in the list above.
-If you don’t know, ask your landlord if his mortgages are backed by a federal agency (HUD, VA, USDA), Fannie Mae, or Freddie Mac.
+Check the lease documents, which should state if the property participates in one of the housing programs in the list above.
+Also, the landlord may know if their mortgages are backed by a federal agency (HUD, VA, USDA), Fannie Mae, or Freddie Mac.
 You can also search the following sources:

 - Fannie Mae: https://www.knowyouroptions.com/rentersresourcefinder